You’ve stumbled across BookBaby in your quest to learn more about self-publishing…

 - Free information.
 If you just want to learn, BookBaby is a good place to do that.
-Their free guides will help you get a good overview of the current state of self-publishing.
+Their free guides will help you get an overview of the current state of self-publishing.

 - Marketing options.
 A lot of authors would rather leave marketing to specialists.
 It’s nice to see BookBaby offering innovative forms of marketing such as Instagram advertising.